jc4466/cs283/2-StudentDB/questions.md

     ```
     Can you think of any reason why the above implementation would be a **very bad idea** using the C programming language?
 Specifically, address why the above code introduces a subtle bug that could be hard to identify at runtime?

     > **ANSWER:** This is not a good implementation because it stores 'student_t student' on the functions stack.
 While it returns the location to the stack, the functions stack will be deleted.
-So, if you add data to the stack again, it could over right in the return address.
+So, if you add data to the stack again, it could overwrite in the return address.

 3. Another way the `get_student(...)` function could be implemented is as follows: